Directed by Jack Arnold

 One can be forgiven for passing up on watching BLACK EYE, thinking it just another typical Blaxploitation action thriller due to the title and because it stars Blaxploitation Icon Fred Williamson.
 In that case one would be making a mistake.
-I myself ended up watching it because Turner Classic Movies “Underground” was airing a Fred Williamson double feature: BLACK EYE and “Boss Nigger” (review to follow soon)
+I myself ended up watching it because Turner Classic Movies “Underground” was airing a Fred Williamson double feature and I’m glad I did.

 About a half-hour into the movie I was firmly hooked and landed because I quickly realized it’s not a Blaxploitation movie at all.
 And by that I mean that it doesn’t have the usual elements one expects to find in a Blaxploitation movie.
 It doesn’t have the Three P’s: Pushers, Pimps and Prostitutes.
 It doesn’t have anybody Stickin’ It To, Bringin’ It To or Takin’ It To The Man.
 It’s not set in the ghetto or the projects.
 BLACK EYE is a straight-up Raymond Chandler inspired private eye movie.
 It just so happens that in this one, our private eye is black.